-This study uses a mathematical programming (MP) model to conduct ex ante analysis on the effects of the terms of market participation on the upgrading of smallholder dairy producers, and in turn, the CF of milk production.
+This study uses a mathematical programming (MP) model and empirical data to conduct ex ante analysis on the effects of the terms of market participation on the upgrading of smallholder dairy producers, and in turn, the CF of milk production.
 MP models are powerful tools for conducting ex ante analysis in the context of smallholder farm-households (e.g. Komarek et al. 2017, Louhichi et al. 2013).
 Such models link decision making theory, sometimes combined with risk, with biophysical production models, in order to predict the effects of changes in policy or market conditions on decision making, technology adoption, and in turn household welfare or environmental outcomes (Van Wijk et al., 2014).
 The results can be interpreted as describing the effect of a given change in policy or market conditions on household decision making, under the overarching assumption of an economically rational, risk averse household head/farmer (Hazel, 1982).
-Adoption of improved feeding practices and crossbred animal genetics offers potential for reducing GHG emissions intensities through improved feed conversion efficiency (Herrero et al. 2013), and due to the low extent of adoption of these practices, there exists significant potential for reducing GHG emissions intensities with greater adoption.
+Adoption of improved feeding practices and improved animal genetics offer potential for reducing GHG emissions intensities through higher feed conversion efficiency (Herrero et al. 2013).
 However, the literature is in consensus that such practices do not lead to reductions in absolute emissions, as the improved productivity results in greater overall consumption, sale, and therefore higher total GHG emissions.
-This study therefore extends the analysis to include the impacts of such management changes on land use, and the extent to which offsets can be employed to negate changes in direct GHG emissions.
+This study aims to address this gap by including the impacts of such management changes on land use, and the extent to which offsets can be employed to negate changes in direct GHG emissions.

-The research objectives are as follows:
+The objectives of this study were:

-To assess ex ante the impact of changes in the mode of participation in the dairy value chain on household decision making with respect to breed adoption and feeding
+To assess ex ante the impact of changes in the mode of participation in the dairy value chain on household decision making with respect to breed adoption and feeding practices

 To assess the impact of these changes on both total household milk production and GHG emissions associated with dairy production, including from land use change